open-source-bootcamp/CubeFlyer/.github/day2-issues/pm-issue.md

 * Adding issue templates
 * Adding relevant protections to ensure compliance to the contribution rules

 > For some of these tasks, members of your team may need admin rights on the repository.
-The event organizer should be able to enforce this
+The project owner should be able to enforce this

 To help you learn some of these concepts, you can check out the following learning resources: